AlperenY-cs/AlperenY-cs/README.md

 - 👋 Hi, I’m Alperen.
 - 🌱 My profession is Cyber Security.
-Besides, I’m interested in Databases, OS (Linux dist. & Windows), Python, C#
+I’m interested in Penetration Tests, Bug Bounty
 - 📫 How to reach me : https://www.linkedin.com/in/alperenyoz/

 <!---